WTC Cortlandt station: 20th century

 The city government took over the IRT's operations on June 12, 1940.
 On August 9, 1964, the New York City Transit Authority (NYCTA) announced the letting of a $7.6 million contract to lengthen platforms at stations from Rector Street to 34th Street–Penn Station on the line, including Cortlandt Street, and stations from Central Park North–110th Street to 145th Street on the Lenox Avenue Line to allow express trains to be lengthened from nine-car trains to ten-car trains, and to lengthen locals from eight-car trains to ten-car trains.
 With the completion of this project, the NYCTA project to lengthen IRT stations to accommodate ten-car trains would be complete.
 Work on the platform extension project took place in 1965 and 1966.
 During the project, old tiling and mosaics were removed and replaced with the 1970s-style varnished, tan-colored brick tiles.
 One of the mosaics was preserved in the New York Transit Museum.

 In 1965, Cortlandt Street west of Church Street was demolished to create the superblock of the World Trade Center.
 The station, with entrances at Vesey Street and inside the World Trade Center concourse, was separated from the remaining block of Cortlandt Street.
+When the World Trade Center was finished, alternating columns on the platforms were retrofitted with black station name plates in white lettering; the name plates alternated between "Cortlandt Street" and "World Trade Center".

 During the 1980s, when service levels across the subway system were decreased greatly from their heyday in the 1910s, the Metropolitan Transportation Authority installed the system's first train-frequency schedules at the Cortlandt Street station.
 Older timetables and maps elsewhere had been removed since they had become inaccurate.

 Trains bypassed the station in the aftermath of the February 26, 1993, World Trade Center bombing.
 Soon after, 1 trains were back to Chambers Street.
 In 2001, just prior to the September 11 attacks, the Cortlandt Street station saw 19,446 riders per day.